cogger/cogger/README.md

 ~~~

-You can set limits on how many cogs you want working at any given point.
+####Step4: Set your limites
+You can determine how cogs are limited.
+You can allows X cogs to start per second or determine how many cogs can run at once.
+Warning this can cause deadlocks.
 ~~~ go
 // main.go
 package main